vmsaif/hosting-a-resume-on-gitHub-pages/README.md

 2. Remember the location where you saved this file.

 ### STEP 4: Uploading the Resume
-In this step, we will upload our markdown formatted resume to our GitHub resume.
+In this step, we will upload our markdown formatted resume to our GitHub resume repository.
 You can do this by following these steps:

 2. Go to the repository on GitHub from your browser.
 3. Click on the "Add file" dropdown button and select "Upload files".